CONSTITUTION OF PATRIOTHALL GALLERY, AN UNINCORPORATED ASSOCIATION

 c) To provide affordable artist-led space for visual arts exhibitons and other creative arts events in Edinburgh for emerging and established visual artists and other creative people.

-d) To support in particular those artists who might otherwise have difficulties in obtaining exhibiting opportunities in the commercial marketplace, for example students and recent graduates.
+d) To support artists who might otherwise have difficulties in obtaining exhibiting opportunities in the commercial marketplace, for example students and recent graduates.

-e) To provide low cost, subsidised access to gallery facilities including exhibition spaces and equipment and to support exhibitors in mounting their exhibitions.
+e) To provide low cost, subsidised access to gallery facilities including exhibition spaces and to support exhibitors in mounting their exhibitions.

 f) To support exhibitors by art and accessibility groups and other community groups who share the aims of the Association.